QueriumCorp/WAS-Kubernetes/EnvironmentSetup/AWS/README.md

 This document describes the setup of Amazon Kubernetes (EKS) and Wolfram Application Server (WAS).

-## Default Configuration

-The automated configuration tool will use the following default values when building EKS and configuring WAS.

-* Cluster Name: was
-* Region: us-east-1
-* AMI Instance Type: c5.2xlarge
-* Disk Size: 30GB
-* Node Group scaling configuration: [Minimum size: 2, Maximum size: 10, Desired size: 2]
-* Kubernetes Version: 1.27

-To change any of the above defaults open `Source/terraform/variables.tf`, modify accordingly and save file.

 ## Linux & macOS Setup

 **Prerequisite:** Obtain an AWS IAM User with administrator priviledges, access key and secret key.